Cheryl-Lau/data-processing/README.md

 # Plot_mode_data.py

-A simple tool for plotting period spacing of two user-specified models on a single graph
-- one for GYRE, one for ADIPLS
+A simple tool for plotting period spacing of two user-specified models on a single graph, one for GYRE, one for ADIPLS

 # Plot_mode_data_bench_grid.py